Required Application Materials

 Applicants are required to submit three letters of recommendation.

 Current or former university instructors familiar with your academic performance in prerequisite courses should write your recommendations; letters from current employers or managers are rarely useful.
 Your recommendations should directly address your suitability for admission to the Mathematical Finance program, including your quantitative and analytic strengths and weaknesses, communication skills (in English), maturity and focus, and potential for future excellence.
 The most helpful letters give specific examples of the writer's direct observation of the applicant's accomplishments during class or office hours and avoid merely describing the applicant in positive but vague terms.
 Here is a recommendation letter form (pdf), if you forget to request recommendation letters by email when completing the online application.

 The Supplementary Form allows our Admissions Committee to accurately assess whether or not you have the prerequisites (or equivalent courses) necessary to succeed in our program.

 Please see the instructions below to complete the from:

-- Course title,
+- Course Title: Advanced Mathematics

 Your personal statement should be concise, two (2) pages maximum, with one (1) page preferred.
 This is not an essay.
 Please explain in simple, plain language why you are interested in pursuing a degree in Mathematical Finance, describe any current or past employment or internship in the financial industry, what type of career you plan to pursue upon graduation, and how our degree program will help you achieve your career goals.